omnai-project/OmnAIView/README.md

 ## How to Contribute :

 We are very happy about contributions.
+Before you start, please have a look at our [**DRAFT.md**](draft/DRAFT.md), in which we go more into detail about our goals with this app and our design principles.

 If you want to contribute just follow the steps in the [CONTRIBUTIONS.md](CONTRIBUTION.md) .
 We will review your contribution as fast as possible.

 ## How to get the Code Documentation :